-NO go to 3 YES - The wetland class is Flats Hyour wetland can be classified as a Flats wetland, use the form for Depressional wetlands.
+NO go to 3 If your wetland can be classified as a Flats wetland, use the form for Depressional wetlands.

 3. Does the entire wetland unit meet all of the following criteria?
 The vegetated part of the wetland is on the shores of a body of permanent open water (without any plants on the surface at any time of the year) at least 20 ac (8 ha) in size;